path2generalist/General-Level/README.md

 **A 5-scale level evaluation system with a new norm for assessing the multimodal generalists (multimodal LLMs/agents).
 The core is the use of <b style="color:red">synergy</b> as the evaluative criterion, categorizing capabilities based on whether MLLMs preserve synergy across comprehension and generation, as well as across multimodal interactions.**

 General-Level evaluates generalists based on the levels and strengths of the synergy they preserve.
-Specifically, we define three scopes of synergy, ranked from low to high: no synergy, task-level synergy (‘task-task’), paradigm-level synergy (‘comprehension-generation’), and cross-modal total synergy (‘modality-modality’), as illustrated here:
+Specifically, we define three scopes of synergy, ranked from low to high: no synergy, task-level synergy ('task-task'), paradigm-level synergy ('comprehension-generation'), and cross-modal total synergy ('modality-modality'), as illustrated here:

 <div align="center">